 - Granite is the main material used for the Great Pyramid and it’s crucial to its success in withstanding natural erosion for thousands of years.
 The Egyptians learned from their past experiences that some pyramids fell apart if the stones were not cut and combined accurately.
 Granite is the perfect material of choice because it didn’t absorb water as many others would.

 - Another important ingredient in building the pyramids is using mortar.
 A strong mortar was used to fix the granite in place when building the pyramids, and over 500,000 tons of mortar were used to construct the pyramids.

 - The pyramids are aligned with two constellations in a north-south direction – the Big Dipper and the Little Dipper.

 What is Sphinx?
-A Sphinx is a mythical creature with the head of a human, a body of a lion with the wings of a falcon.
-Legend has it, the sphinx was viewed as benevolent but having a ferocious strength, they are supposed to be the guardian of the mortuary temples.
+A Sphinx is a mythical creature with the head of a human, and a body of a lion with the wings of a falcon.
+Legend has it, that the sphinx was viewed as benevolent but having a ferocious strength, they are supposed to be the guardian of the mortuary temples.
 The sphinx was believed to be painted with colors, but eventually, the color has worn off.

 Directly behind the Great Pyramid is the Solar Boat Museum, which displays one of the ceremonial solar barks unearthed in the area that has been painstakingly restored to its original glory.

 How to see or shoot the Great Pyramids

 As now you see, the Great Pyramids are so massive, you may want to look at the pyramids from a distance, check out the Panorama of the Pyramids, it is an elevated spot in the pyramid complex.
 There you also take funny pictures of the pyramids from many interesting perspectives.